 Quote: “I have a dream that one day this nation will rise up and live out the true meaning of its creed.”

-**Postcards are mailed free of charge, USPS First Class to all 50 US States, and come with an autograph from me on the front.
-We are sorry, no international shipping during the charity promotion; we will resume international shipping in March.
+**Postcards are mailed free of charge, USPS First Class to all 50 US States, and come with an autograph from me on the front, if desired.
+Please contact us if you are purchasing internationally, to calculate shipping.

 Finished Tribute Video: